Skip to content

 The Resident Voice — What 4.6/5 Actually Means Here

 Society quality is the variable that matters most for a 17-year-old building, and it is the variable that no marketing brochure can fake.
-Property Butler aggregates verified resident sentiment from third-party portals; Marathon Next Gen Era's residents have flagged the following as positive recurring themes:
+Property Butler aggregates verified resident sentiment from verified sources; Marathon Next Gen Era's residents have flagged the following as positive recurring themes:

 The negative themes are also explicit and worth surfacing: traffic intensity around the building, parking shortages on visitor slots, noise pollution from surrounding commercial activity, and public-transport access challenges.
 These are Lower Parel-wide realities, not Marathon Next Gen Era-specific defects.
 A buyer who has lived elsewhere in Lower Parel will have already calibrated to these; a buyer relocating from a quieter South Mumbai pocket should plan a weekday-evening site visit to test their tolerance before committing.